Finding Significant Fourier Coefficients: Clarifications, Simplifications, Applications and Limitations: Clarifications: Principles Underlying SFT Algorithms

 \subsubsection{Following work}

-The early work did not explicitly mention Fourier coefficients, but it was realised that one can re-phrase the problems as finding significant Fourier coefficients of these functions.
-The Goldreich--Levin case was generalized by Kushilevitz and Mansour~\cite{KM} to any real-valued function over $\{0,1\}^n$ and this work was the first to explicitly treat functions with more than one significant Fourier coefficient.
+The early work did not explicitly mention Fourier coefficients, but it was realised that one can re-phrase the problems as finding significant Fourier coefficients of related functions, as we show above.
+The Goldreich--Levin case was generalized by Kushilevitz and Mansour~\cite{KM} (KM) to any real-valued function over $\{0,1\}^n$ and this work was the first to explicitly treat functions with more than one significant Fourier coefficient.

 Subsequently, Mansour~\cite{Mansour92} gave an algorithm for functions $f : \Z_{2^n} \to \C$.
-Unlike other works, Mansour finds the significant coefficients from the least significant bit to the most significant bit (a link between these works is explained in Remark \ref{rem_mod-dim} below).
-The approach of Mansour was extended, thereby giving a generalisation of Bleichenbacher's result, by Akavia, Goldwasser and Safra~\cite{AGS}.
+Unlike other works, Mansour's algorithms computes the significant coefficients from the least significant bit to the most significant bit (a link between these works~\cite{KM,Mansour92} is explained in Remark \ref{rem_mod-dim} below).
+The approach of Mansour was extended, thereby giving a generalisation of Bleichenbacher's result, by Akavia, Goldwasser and Safra~\cite{AGS} (AGS).

-Notice that combining the KM and AGS ideas gives an algorithm for all groups $\Z_{N_1} \times \dots \times \Z_{N_r}$, since one can easily collapse from the latter to $\Z_{N_j}$ (by choosing appropriate queries).
-Therefore, the case of most interest is $G = \Z_p$ as we present below.
+Notice that combining the KM and AGS ideas gives an algorithm for all groups $\Z_{N_1} \times \dots \times \Z_{N_r}$, since one can easily collapse from the latter to $\Z_{N_j}$ (by choosing appropriate queries, for example queries of the form $r \cdot e_j$ for desired values $r \in \Z_{N_j}$).
+Therefore, the case of most interest is $G = \Z_p$ which we present below.
 As further evidence for the unity of all these ideas we remark that the KM and AGS algorithms query on exactly the same set of queries as GL and Bleichenbacher (and subsequently reveal the significant coefficients bit-by-bit from MSB to the LSB).